feng1991/MyPHP/README.md

 # dowmload_picture
 - This is a tool to download pictures in the given urls.
+- You can specify the method of download: file_get_content or curl.
+- While downloading,you can check the log file to see what is going on.
 - TO do: 1.speed up.
 2. download pictures loaded by js.
-3. use json/xml file as setting
+3. use json/xml file as setting.
+4. add log to konw what's going on.